charliecalvert/CloudNotes/Prog270/Week08.md

 command: **ls -la > Lubuntu.txt**
 - Checkin and push your code from Lubuntu
 - Pull your code in Windows.
-- Navigate to your Week08-GitPractice folder and issue this command:
+- Navigate to your Week08-GitPractice folder and at the command line issue this command: **dir /od > Windows.txt**
-** dir /od > Windows.txt
 - Checkin and push your code and submit your Git URL.

 On the images below, right click and pick "open image in new tab" to see